28 May, 2024

 How To Get To Tung Ping Chau

 From University MTR Station, take bus 272K and alight at the Ma Liu Shui Public Pier (the first stop).
-From there hop on the ferry to Tung Ping Chau.
+From there, hop on the ferry to Tung Ping Chau.
 A taxi will also get you to the station to the pier in about five minutes.

 Ma Liu Shui To Tung Ping Chau Ferry Schedule

 Note that ferries to and from Tung Ping Chau only operate on Saturdays, Sundays and public holidays.
-The public ferry departs from Ma Liu Shui at 9am and 3:30pm on Saturdays and 9am on Sundays.
+The public ferry departs from Ma Liu Shui at 9am and 3:30pm on Saturdays and only 9am on Sundays.
 The journey to Tung Ping Chau takes about 1.5 hours, and a return ticket costs $100.

 There is just one public ferry back to Ma Liu Shui Public Pier that leaves at 5:15pm, so make sure you don’t miss it!
 Head here for more ferry details.